-Current (2022) prescriptive fenestration (window) requirements are outlined in Title 24, Part 6, Section 150.1(c)3A and include a maximum U-factor of 0.30 in all climate zones.
-The proposed code change would lower the maximum U-factor to 0.28 for all climate zones, except for small homes in Climate Zones 6 through 10, and 15 where a U-factor requirement of 0.30 would remain.
+The current (2022) prescriptive fenestration (window) requirements are outlined in Title 24, Part 6, Section 150.1(c)3A and include a maximum U-factor of 0.30 in all climate zones.
+The proposed code change would lower the maximum U-factor to 0.27 for all California Climate Zones except 7, for which the proposed value is 0.28.
+For new homes 500 square feet and less, an exception is proposed for Climate Zones 5 through 10, and 15 and the current U-factor requirement of 0.30 would remain.

 These changes would apply to new construction and additions as well as to added and replacement fenestration in alterations.
-The existing exceptions for alterations would not be changed.
+The existing exceptions for alterations would remain.